Last updated: December 2025

 Behaviour that significantly disrupts the learning environment or violates the CORE Values may result in exclusion from the course without refund.
 This includes persistent disrespectful behaviour, inappropriate sharing of other participants' personal information, or conduct that makes others feel unsafe.

-4. Professional Employment Disclosure and Conflict Management
+8. Professional Employment Disclosure and Conflict Management

 To maintain professional boundaries and ethical standards, all prospective participants MUST disclose at the point of application if they or their family have any current or recent involvement with Children's Services in the last 5 years, or other possible involvement (close friend or family member involvement).

-Upon such disclosure, the facilitator will seek appropriate guidance from their employer to determine whether participation can proceed without compromising professional obligations.
+Upon such disclosure, the facilitator will seek appropriate guidance from their employer (where applicable) to determine whether participation can proceed without compromising professional obligations.
 This assessment will consider factors including the nature and level of any statutory involvement, current case status, and potential for conflicts of interest.

-5. Refunds and Cancellations
+9. Refunds and Cancellations

 Participant Cancellations Before Course Starts

-- More than 14 days before course start: Full refund minus £45 administration fee (Individual: £205 refund | Couples: £280 refund)
+More than 14 days before course start:

-- Less than 14 days before course start:
+Less than 14 days before course start:

-- If your place can be filled from our waiting list: Full refund minus £45 administration fee (Individual: £205 | Couples: £280)
+- If your place can be filled from our waiting list: Full refund minus administration fee

-- If your place cannot be filled: 50% refund minus £45 administration fee (Individual: £80 | Couples: £117.50)
+- If your place cannot be filled: Partial refund (typically 50% of course fee) minus administration fee

 Mid-Course Withdrawal